basselElkady/Job-Management-System/README.md

     spring.rabbitmq.username=guest
     spring.rabbitmq.password=guest
     spring.rabbitmq.connection-timeout=PT10S
-5. # i used MySQL here is its configuration also spring.datasource.url=jdbc:mysql://localhost:3306/systemJobMangment spring.datasource.username=root
+5. # i used MySQL here is its configuration also  // yet now H2 is the database used in the code spring.datasource.url=jdbc:mysql://localhost:3306/systemJobMangment spring.datasource.username=root spring.datasource.password=123456789
-    spring.datasource.password=123456789